andrewbearsley/forticnapp-agentless-workload-scanning-architecture/README.md

 - S3 Bucket for storing scan results/metadata
 - CloudWatch Log Groups for ECS task logs

+### Account Requirements

+**Single Account Deployment:**
+- All infrastructure (VPC, ECS, internet egress) is deployed in the same account where workloads are scanned

+**Organization Deployment:**

+Based on the [Terraform module examples](https://registry.terraform.io/modules/lacework/agentless-scanning/aws/latest), organization deployments require different resources in different accounts:

+- **Scanning Account (where infrastructure is deployed):**
+  - Requires VPC with internet egress (Internet Gateway, NAT Gateway, or Transit Gateway route) - as documented: "ECS tasks require outbound internet connectivity to Lacework APIs"
+  - Requires ECS Fargate cluster, CloudWatch Event Rules, S3 bucket, and all scanning infrastructure
+  - ECS tasks run in this account and use AWS APIs (ec2:CreateSnapshot) to create snapshots in target accounts
+  - Scan results are stored in S3 in the scanning account, and Lacework uses cross-account IAM role to retrieve them
+  - Terraform module creates resources with `global = true` and `regional = true`

+- **Target/Monitored Accounts (accounts being scanned):**
+  - **Do NOT require** VPC, internet egress, or scanning infrastructure
+  - Only require IAM snapshot role created with `snapshot_role = true` in the Terraform module
+  - The snapshot role allows the scanning account to assume cross-account permissions to create snapshots
+  - Snapshots are created, analyzed, and deleted within the target account's region via AWS APIs

+- **Management Account (AWS Organizations management account):**
+  - Only requires IAM snapshot role created with `snapshot_role = true` in the Terraform module
+  - Used to enumerate accounts and OUs in the organization for scanning
+  - **Do NOT require** VPC, internet egress, or scanning infrastructure

+**Evidence:** See the [multi-account-multi-region example](https://registry.terraform.io/modules/lacework/agentless-scanning/aws/latest/examples/multi-account-multi-region) in the Terraform registry, which shows:
+- `scanning_account.tf` creates global and regional resources (VPC, ECS, etc.)
+- `monitored_account.tf` only creates `snapshot_role = true` (IAM role only)
+- `management_account.tf` only creates `snapshot_role = true` (IAM role only)

 ### Terraform Module
 - Terraform module: https://registry.terraform.io/modules/lacework/agentless-scanning/aws/latest